← back to blog

 }

-holy shit, that's fucking insane. all the students' login credentials in 400 schools and relatively 600,000 students nationwide.
+holy shit, that's fucking insane. if that endpoint is reachable by regular app users, that's potentially all the students' login credentials in 400 schools and relatively 600,000 students nationwide.

 recap